History of firefighting: United States

 In 1631, Boston's governor John Winthrop outlawed wooden chimneys and thatched roofs.
 In 1648, the New Amsterdam governor Peter Stuyvesant appointed four men to act as fire wardens.
 They were empowered to inspect all chimneys and to fine any violators of the rules.
 The city burghers later appointed eight prominent citizens to the "Rattle Watch" - these men volunteered to patrol the streets at night carrying large wooden rattles.
 If a fire was seen, the men spun the rattles, then directed the responding citizens to form bucket brigades.
 On January 27, 1678 the first fire engine company went into service with its captain (foreman) Thomas Atkins.
 In 1736, Benjamin Franklin established the Union Fire Company in Philadelphia.

 The United States did not have government-run fire departments until around the time of the American Civil War.
 Prior to this time, private fire brigades competed with one another to be the first to respond to a fire because insurance companies paid brigades to save buildings.
 Underwriters also employed their own Salvage Corps in some cities.
 The first known female firefighter, Molly Williams, took her place with the men on the dragropes during the blizzard of 1818 and pulled the pumper to the fire through the deep snow.

 On 1 April 1853, Cincinnati, Ohio featured the first career fire department made up of 100% full-time employees.
 In 2015, 70% of firefighters in the United States were volunteers.
 Only 4% of calls regarded actual fires, while 64% regarded medical aid, and 8% were false alarms.

 Canada

 The first organized fire department in Canada was created in Halifax, Nova Scotia, originally named the Union Fire Club.
-The next companies to become established in the Maritimes in the 1780s, were conceived as a mutual insurance and protection organization, which followed the governors requested rules and regulations.
+The next company to become established in the Maritimes in the 1780s such as in Saint John, New Brunswick where the Saint John Fire Department was established in 1786.
+Some departments were conceived as a mutual insurance and protection organization, which followed the governors requested rules and regulations.
+However, the second oldest department was formed in Montreal, Quebec.